-Who can you protect yourself from with a 209A restraining
+Who can I protect myself from with a 209A restraining order?

 What is a “family or household member”?

 - A person to whom you are or were married

 - A person you haven’t been married to but are or were related to by blood or marriage (for example, cousin, brother-in-law, brother)

 - A person with whom you have had a child, regardless of whether you have ever been married or lived together

 - A person you are not related to but currently are or formerly were members of the same household

 - A person you are or were in a dating or engagement relationship.

 What does “related to each other by blood” mean?

 A person is related to you by blood if you have a “family-like connection”.